 Finally, a game that appeals to history buffs, medieval language experts and master swordsmen alike.
-In case you’ve somehow not heard of it, Kingdom Come: Deliverance is an upcoming RPG set in Bohemia (part of the Czech Republic as we now call it) in 1403.
-It’s been crowdfunded to the tune of $2.5 million during its five years in development, with over 50,000 backers willing it into existence.
-All the support seems to have stemmed from a gap in the market for a rigidly historical, highly realistic and open-ended RPG, which is exactly what Warhorse Studios have set out to make with Kingdom Come: Deliverance.
+Kingdom Come: Deliverance is an RPG set in Bohemia (part of the Czech Republic as we now call it) in 1403.
+It was crowdfunded to the tune of $2.5 million during its five years in development, with over 50,000 backers willing it into existence.
+All the support seems to have stemmed from a gap in the market for a rigidly historical, highly realistic and open-ended RPG.
+The result: Kingdom Come: Deliverance.

-Period-accurate clothing, armour and weapons, a story that’s based on the actual political situation that unfolded in Bohemia at that time, and even an array of dialects from the area that the player must navigate in the form of speech checks – Warhorse Studios are pulling out all the stops to ensure their debut title is the truest role-playing experience on PC.
-It also means there’s an awful lot of information to break down, which is where we come in, with this comprehensive rundown of all the vital details and features you need to know about ahead of the game’s release.
+Period-accurate clothing, armour and weapons, a story based on the actual political situation that unfolded in Bohemia at that time, and even an array of dialects from the area that the player must navigate in the form of speech checks – Warhorse Studios have pulled out all the stops.
+It also means there’s an awful lot of information to break down, which is where we come in, with this comprehensive rundown of all the vital details and features you need to know about Kingdom Come: Deliverance.

 Kingdom Come: Deliverance release date

 You can immerse yourself in the world of Medieval Bohemia right now: Kingdom Come: Deliverance released on February 13, 2018.
 We did and we appreciated its ambition, despite its clunkiness.